-In both codes, most reaction rates were taken from the NACRE \citep{angulo:99} reaction rate compilation for the experimental rates and from their website\footnote{http://pntpm3.ulb.ac.be/Nacre/nacre.htm} for the theoretical rates.
-However, there are a few exceptions.
+In both codes, most of the reaction rates were provided by the NACRE compilation \citep[][]{angulo:99}.
+There are, however, a few exceptions that should be clarified.
 In GENEC, the rate of \citet{2003PhRvC..67f5804M} was used for \isotope[14]{N}(p ,$\gamma$)\isotope[15]{O} below $0.1$ GK and the lower limit NACRE rate was used for temperatures above $0.1$ GK.
 This combined rate is very similar to the more recent LUNA rate \citep{imbriani:04} at relevant temperatures, which was used in \MESA.
 In both codes, the \citet{fynbo:05} rate was used for the triple-$\alpha$ reaction and the \citet{kunz:02} rate was used for \isotope[12]{C}($\alpha,\gamma$)\isotope[16]{O}.
-In GENEC, the \isotope[22]{Ne}($\alpha$, n)\isotope[25]{Mg} rate was taken from \citet{jaeger:01} and used for $T \leq 1$ GK.
-The NACRE rate was used for higher temperatures.
-The \isotope[22]{Ne}($\alpha$, n)\isotope[25]{Mg} rate competes with \isotope[22]{Ne}($\alpha, \gamma$)\isotope[26]{Mg}, where the NACRE rate was used.
-The key reaction rates responsible for the energy generation are therefore the same for the high- (GENEC) and intermediate- and low-mass (\MESA) stellar models.
+In GENEC, the \isotope[22]{Ne}($\alpha$, n)\isotope[25]{Mg} rate was taken from \citet{jaeger:01} and used for $T \leq 1$ GK; the NACRE rate was used for higher temperatures.
+The \isotope[22]{Ne}($\alpha$, n)\isotope[25]{Mg} rate competes with \isotope[22]{Ne}($\alpha, \gamma$)\isotope[26]{Mg}, where the NACRE rate was used The key reaction rates responsible for the energy generation are the same for the high- (GENEC) and intermediate- and low-mass (\MESA) stellar models.